 Shevaun Haviland is Director General of the British Chambers of Commerce.

-Shevaun joined the BCC from the Cabinet Office where she lead Business Partnerships.
-She joined the Government in 2016 and also ran the Inclusive Economy Partnership for HMG.
+Shevaun joined BCC from the Cabinet Office where she led Business Partnerships.
+She joined the UK government in 2016 and also ran the Inclusive Economy Partnership and spent 2 years leading business relations for No10.

 Shevaun started her career in consultancy in London and New York.
 She then moved to the Walt Disney Company in strategic planning before joining Disneyland Paris, opening the second theme park.
 Shevaun then joined the agency world, running global accounts for Millward Brown, Mindshare and WPP.

-Following this, she became a partner in a start-up digital innovation agency and venture builder, Independents United, where she also became an Advisor for the Danson Foundation.
+Following this, she became a partner in a start-up digital innovation agency and venture builder, Independents United, where she also became and Advisor for the Danson Foundation.

 Claire Walker and Hannah Essex are Co-Executive Directors at the British Chambers of Commerce and together lead the BCC’s campaigns, communications, public affairs, policy, marketing and senior representative work on behalf of the Chamber Network.